Sports Injuries- specifically in runners

 Henry Anderson ‘23 of the Oakmont football team gets his thumb taped up by Oakmont’s athletic trainer, Gianna Allen.

-Marty Steucek, Author
+Marty Steucek, Journalist

 Sports injuries are very painful, and as a result, millions of athletes become sidelined each year.
 No matter what sport you play, there is always a possibility of getting an injury regardless of how conditioned you are.
 Injuries caused by straining and muscle overuse may be prevented by doing pre and post stretching.
 Also, you should always listen to your body when it needs to rest.